eldruz/tournament_registration/README.rst

 What is this about?
 -------------------
-This is an attempt to create a full registration application aimed for fighting games tournaments.
+This is an attempt to create a full registration application aimed for fighting games tournaments created in with `Django <https://www.djangoproject.com/>`_.

 Planned features are :